California university ex-trainer charged with sexual assault

 San Jose State agreed to pay $1.6 million to 13 female student athletes as part of a settlement announced in September 2021 between the university, the U.S. Justice Department’s Civil Rights Division and the U.S. Attorney’s Office for the Northern District of California.

+San Jose State “continues to be grateful for the student-athletes who came forward to share their painful stories,” the university said in a statement.
+“Their bravery and resilience are commendable, and we hope that with the charges today, they are one step closer to justice.”

-Neither the university or Shaw’s attorney, Lori Jeanne Costanzo, immediately responded to requests for comment Thursday.
+Shaw’s attorney, Lori Jeanne Costanzo, didn’t immediately responded to requests for comment Thursday.